Try for free

 Common user challenges with Basecamp include its lack of native time tracking as well as its limited reporting capabilities – both of which are features most teams have come to expect in a project management software solution.
 To access these features, you’ll need to integrate with another tool.

-Related: 19 Best Basecamp Alternatives in 2023 [Free & Paid]
+Related: The Best Basecamp Alternatives [Free & Paid]

-Key features for project management:
+Basecamp’s key features for project management:

 • Messaging and group chats